-- Slice Requirements Specification: The Tenant defines the slice requirements that include: (i) general slice parameters, including geographic constraints, cost model to use, monitoring options and slice time-frame (e.g., duration); (ii) a service graph consisting of service elements and links with particular demands for physical and/or virtual resources (e.g., VIM type and configuration); (iii) slice stitching requirements, such as bandwidth demands and resource reservation or tunneling protocol to use. - Slice Embedding: In this slice deployment step, our facility involves the Marketplace to take initial decisions for the slice and dynamically discover physical resources that match the expressed demands.
-Practically, it defines the number of slice-segments and how to distribute the service elements in them, collects the resource offers from different Infrastructure and WAN Providers, and decides which of them to accept. - Physical Resource Allocation: This step involves the allocation and booting up of physical servers and network devices in the different slice-segments.
-It follows the deployment of the required Operating Systems and VIMs.
-It completes with the booting up of all physical resources.
-We emulate the edge routers with diverse communication capabilities with physical machines supporting tunnelling protocols and bandwidth throttling. - Slice Stitching: The facility stitches the slice-segments together by establishing the WAN connection between them and the required intra-domain network configurations.
-Furthermore, it employs the VLAN or VXLAN protocols for the slice isolation.
-At the end of this step, all slice servers are accessible between each other with private IP addresses. - Service Deployment: This step involves the service deployment, which includes the transferring of the VM images to the particular servers, the creation of the VMs, and their booting up.
-The service activation usually completes with additional configuration processes for the service to operate. - Monitoring Activation: The last step covers the deployment and configuration of the requested monitoring capabilities from the Tenant.
-It is related to the activation of the requested Key Performance Indicators (KPIs) from the Tenant, but also the deployment of a particular monitoring tool, e.g., Lattice [13] or Prometheus (https://prometheus.io).
+• Slice Requirements Specification: The Tenant defines the slice requirements that include: (i) general slice parameters, including geographic constraints, cost model to use, monitoring options and slice time-frame (e.g., duration); (ii) a service graph consisting of service elements and links with particular demands for physical and/or virtual resources (e.g., VIM type and configuration); (iii) slice stitching requirements, such as bandwidth demands and resource reservation or tunnelling protocol.

+- Slice Embedding: In this slice deployment step, our facility relies on the Marketplace, which makes initial decisions for the slice and dynamically discovers physical resources that match the expressed demands.
+Practically, it defines the number of slice-segments and how to distribute the service elements among them, collects the resource offers from different Infrastructure and WAN Providers, and determines which of them to accept. - Physical Resource Allocation: This step involves the allocation and booting up of physical servers and network devices in the different slice-segments.
+This is followed by the deployment of the required Operating Systems and VIMs, and completed by booting up all the physical resources.
+We emulate the edge routers with diverse communication capabilities using physical machines that support tunnelling protocols and bandwidth throttling. - Slice Stitching: The facility stitches the slice-segments together by establishing the WAN connection between them and the required intra-domain network configurations.
+Furthermore, it employs the VLAN or VXLAN protocols for slice isolation.
+Finally, all slice servers are connected to each other on a private IP network. - Service Deployment: This step involves the service deployment, which includes the transfer of the VM images to specific servers, the creation of the VMs, and their boot up.
+The service activation usually terminates with an additional service configuration process. - Monitoring Activation: The last step includes the deployment and configuration of the requested monitoring capabilities from the Tenant.
+This is associated with the activation of probes for the requested Key Performance Indicators (KPIs) via the deployment of a particular monitoring tool, e.g., Lattice [16], Prometheus [17] and Collectd [18]).